-- Understand the central concepts, tools of inquiry, and structures of the disciplines taught. - Effectively integrate multiple teaching strategies (including technology) in PK-8 student learning experiences. - Incorporate a variety of communication techniques, including technology, to foster PK-8 student learning. - Understand prevailing theories of development, cognition, and intelligence to support PK-8 students' intellectual, social, physical and moral development. - Support the development of literacy skills in all PK-8 learners. - Be culturally competent and able to adapt instruction to meet the needs of all PK-8 students. - Create and maintain an inclusive learning environment that supports instructional goals.

-- Understand how factors in the PK-8 students' environment outside of school may influence students' life and learning. - Demonstrate effective self-assessment and problem-solving strategies. - Understand the principles of effective classroom management and use a variety of productive strategies to promote positive, purposeful learning. - Use a variety of formal and informal assessment techniques. - Display a commitment to reflection, assessment, and learning as an ongoing process in the improvement of teaching and learning. - Act in a responsible and professional manner. - Demonstrate a positive disposition towards teaching and learning.
+- Understand the central concepts, tools of inquiry, and structures of the disciplines taught. - Effectively integrate multiple teaching strategies (including technology) in PK-8 student learning experiences. - Incorporate a variety of communication techniques, including technology, to foster PK-8 student learning. - Understand prevailing theories of development, cognition, and intelligence to support PK-8 students' intellectual, social, physical and moral development. - Support the development of literacy skills in all PK-8 learners. - Be culturally competent and able to adapt instruction to meet the needs of all PK-8 students. - Create and maintain an inclusive learning environment that supports instructional goals. - Understand how factors in the PK-8 students' environment outside of school may influence students' life and learning. - Demonstrate effective self-assessment and problem-solving strategies. - Understand the principles of effective classroom management and use a variety of productive strategies to promote positive, purposeful learning. - Use a variety of formal and informal assessment techniques. - Display a commitment to reflection, assessment, and learning as an ongoing process in the improvement of teaching and learning. - Act in a responsible and professional manner. - Demonstrate a positive disposition towards teaching and learning.

-Learning Outcomes for Graduate Programs Masters of Education in Curriculum and Instruction
+Learning Outcomes for Graduate Programs

+Master of Education in Curriculum and Instruction

+- Successful completion of this program will enable a degree earner to:

 - Integrate disciplinary content knowledge and practice.

 - Demonstrate an understanding of learners.

 - Develop learning communities.

 - Demonstrate monitoring learning.

 - Demonstrate reflective practice.

-Masters of Education in Reading
+Master of Education in Reading